danielsobrado/spring-cloud-kafka-microservices/README.md

 docker compose --profile non-reactive up
 ```

+Note: We can expect a increase in performance from moving from Non-Reactive to Reactive of around 60% as per some [available tests](https://github.com/frandorado/spring-projects/tree/master/spring-reactive-nonreactive) done with [JMeter](https://jmeter.apache.org/).

 ### API Gateway

 A single point of entry to the application is offered via API Gateway.
 It routes the incoming request to the proper microservices.
 The user can't tell that they are being redirected.
 Consequently, the user is able to access the program using the same url.